Frozha/twitterscraper/README.md

 # twitterscraper

-input -> link of thread
+input : text file of urls
-output -> dataframe of all tweets in thread with account handle, time of tweet, likes, retweets, views.
+output : csv of all tweets in thread with account handle and tweet